billsix/programmingFromTheGroundUp/docs/source/memoryint.rst

 ..
 [3]
-   The stack can access it as it grows downward, and you can access the stack regions through %esp;.
+   The stack can access it as it grows downward, and you can access the stack regions through %esp.
 However, your program's data section doesn't grow that way.
 The way to grow that will be explained shortly.